 It’s undeniable that spreadsheets are useful tools to make complex calculations.
 However, when it comes to contract management, spreadsheets may cause major problems.
 Here are the top three disadvantages of using spreadsheets for contract management.

-Editor’s Note: For a more thorough examination of this topic, download our complete whitepaper on Managing Contracts in Excel.
+For more information, download our complete whitepaper on Managing Contracts in Excel.

 1. Cause of Costly Mistakes